ABRG-Models/morphologica/README.md

 libmorphologica by means of the src/CMakeLists.txt file.
 I'm using the HEAD of the master branch of the jsoncpp repository, which installs a library with version about 1.8.4.

+There is some OpenGL 2 style OpenGL code in display.h/cpp and also some more modern OpenGL code in Visual/HexGridVisual.
+This modern code requires the library GLFW3 and only compiles if GLFW3 is present.

 ## Install dependencies on Mac